Fluoride

 Medications

-Medications can contain fluoride.
+Some prescription medications contain fluoride, but not as the active ingredient.
 For example, voriconazole (VFEND or Vfend) is an oral antifungal medication used to treat several infectious conditions, including invasive aspergillosis, candidemia, and candidiasis [19].
-Typical doses of voriconazole provide 65 mg/day fluoride.
-Long-term use (e.g., for 4 months or more) of this medication can lead to high fluoride concentrations in serum [20,21].
-The prescribing information for voriconazole advises discontinuation of voriconazole if skeletal fluorosis and periostitis (inflammation of the membrane surrounding and protecting the bones) develop [19].
+Fluoride is a constituent of voriconazole and long-term use (e.g., for 4 months or more) of this medication can lead to high fluoride concentrations in serum and plasma [20-24].
+The prescribing information for voriconazole advises discontinuation of voriconazole if skeletal fluorosis or periostitis (inflammation of the membrane surrounding and protecting the bones) develops [19].

 Fluoride Intakes and Status